cleesmith/writing_fodder/README.md

 ## Example Command

 ```
-python -B chapter_writer.py --request "Chapter 5: The Unexpected Visitor" --lang French --save_dir my_french_novel
+python -B chapter_writer.py --request "3.
+The First Contact" --lang French --save_dir mon_roman_français
 ```

-This would generate Chapter 5 in French and save it to the "my_french_novel" directory.
+This would generate Chapter 3 in French and save it to the "mon_roman_français" directory.

 ## Need Help?